 For LLAG the id is shown as 'isid:aggr-id' and for GLAGs as 'aggr-id' Partner System ID The system ID (MAC address) of the aggregation partner.
 Partner Key The Key that the partner has assigned to this aggregation ID.
 Last changed The time since this aggregation changed.
-Local Ports Local Ports Shows which ports are a part of this aggregation for this switch/stack.
+Local Ports Shows which ports are a part of this aggregation for this switch/stack.
 The format is: "Switch ID:Port".

-Refresh: Click to refresh the page immediately.
 Auto-refresh : Check this box to enable an automatic refresh of the page at regular intervals.